Step by step solution to Sudoku hard level 3 game 12 by Sudoku techniques

-Learn how to solve hard Sudoku level 3 game 12 quickly using the digit patterns and techniques of Cycles and possible digit subsets in empty cells DSA.
+Learn how to solve Sudoku hard level 3 game 12 quickly by forming and using advanced Sudoku techniques of parallel digit scan and X wing formation.

-The following is the Sudoku puzzle that should engage your mind for some time.
+The following is the Sudoku hard puzzle that should engage your mind for some time.

 You may go through the next three sections for learning strategies and techniques for solving Sudoku puzzles in brief.
 Or, you may skip.